-- 13.1 Notices under these Articles may be sent by hand, or by post or by suitable electronic means or (where applicable to Members generally) may be published in any suitable journal or newspaper or any newsletter distributed by the Charity. - 13.2 The only address at which a member is entitled to receive notices is the address shown in the register of Members. - 13.3 Any notice given in accordance with these Articles is to be treated for all purposes as having been received:
+- 13.1 Notices under these Articles may be sent by hand, or by post or by suitable electronic means. - 13.2 The only address at which a Member is entitled to receive notices is the address shown in the register of Members. - 13.3 Any notice given in accordance with these Articles is to be treated for all purposes as having been received: - 13.3.1 24 hours after being sent by electronic means or delivered by hand to the relevant address; - 13.3.2 two clear days after being sent by first class post to that address; - 13.3.3 three clear days after being sent by second class or overseas post to that address; - 13.3.4 on the date of publication of a newspaper containing the notice; - 13.3.5 on being handed to the Member personally; or, if earlier - 13.3.6 as soon as the Member acknowledges actual receipt.

-- 13.3.1 24 hours after being sent by electronic means or delivered by hand to the relevant address; - 13.3.2 two clear days after being sent by first class post to that address; - 13.3.3 three clear days after being sent by second class or overseas post to that address; - 13.3.4 on the date of publication of a newspaper containing the notice; - 13.3.5 on being handed to the Member's Authorised Representative of a Member personally; or, if earlier - 13.3.6 as soon as the Member acknowledges actual receipt. - 13.4 A technical defect in the giving of notice of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting.
+13.4 A technical defect in the giving of notice of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting.